 Substitutes for Halloumi: While there are some substitutes for halloumi for taste (feta) or texture (paneer), there is really nothing that behaves exactly like halloumi when air fried.
 If you can't find halloumi, try a recipe specifically for the type of cheese you want to make - like my Air Fryer Paneer recipe.

-Air Fryer Halloumi Fries: This is a truly delicious snack, and I'm going to be sharing my full recipe very shortly for this!
+Air Fryer Halloumi Fries: This is a truly delicious snack!
 They are made by cutting sticks of halloumi cheese and either air frying them with a light brushing of oil, or dipping in an egg wash followed by a breadcrumb topping.
 Then cook in the air fryer for 8-10 minutes and serve with pizza or marinara sauce.
 Yum!

 More Easy Air Fryer Recipes